-Read THIS POST for a few other DISNEY SOUVENIRS TO BUY BEFORE YOUR TRIP.
+READ MORE: DISNEY SOUVENIRS TO BUY BEFORE YOUR TRIP.

-5. Other FREE Things in the Parks
+Other FREE Things at Disneyland

 - Celebration buttons – Pretty much whatever you’re celebrating (birthday, anniversary, first trip), Disney has a free button for that!
 Request one at Guest Services when you enter the Park and be showered through out the day with well-wishes.

 - Hand your camera over to a Disney PhotoPass photographer – Yes, they not only take pictures with their camera (which you can purchase online) but they’ll also take complimentary photos with your own camera as well! (more details about getting the best family photos).